Authentication

 rstream Auth is a browser-oriented mechanism.
 When enabled, the engine can establish a session using a cookie and an interactive flow, then allow requests from authenticated users authorized for the project.

-rstream Auth is available on managed projects and Enterprise deployments that run the rstream Auth integration.
+rstream Auth is available on managed projects and private deployments that run the rstream Auth integration.
 Community Edition deployments do not provide this browser authentication flow.

 When both token authentication and rstream Auth are enabled on a tunnel, the engine evaluates token authentication first.
 If a valid and authorized token is present, the request proceeds.
 If no token is present, the engine falls back to rstream Auth.